mohafiz/booksface/README.md

 ## Update

 The web app has been deployed to Heroku!
-This is the <a href="https://booksface.herokuapp.com/">link</a>.
+This is the <a href="https://booksface.herokuapp.com/">link</a>.<br>
 Also, a test admin account has been added.
-To login with the test admin account use this credentials:
+To login with the test admin account use this credentials:<br>
     <b>Email:</b> admin@test.com
     <b>password:</b> 123456789